heyvaleria/heyvaleria.github.io/_posts/2022-01-11-rspec-value-of-input-tags.md

 ---
 layout: post
 author: Valeria
-title: "Expectations for an input tag"
+title: "Expectations for an input tag - RSpec"
 date: 2022-01-11
 categories: coding rspec
 ---
-# Expectations for an input tag

 If you have an input field, text field, email field etc,  in a form and you
 think: